-Ok...you are ready to terrorize your horse!
+Prepare Your Horse Ok...you are ready to terrorize your horse!
 Actually, I have found that most horses take to the skills with the garrocha very quickly.
-Perhaps because you are in the right place, at the right time to influence the movement.
-In any event, prerequisites for your horse should be: Ability to walk, trot, and canter, plus comfortable riding under obstacles.
+Prerequisites for you and your horse should be: Ability to walk, trot, and canter, plus comfortable riding under obstacles.
 In addition, preparation in dragging small logs or objects would be helpful.
+It may also want to have a helper on the ground walk with you, on the inside of the circle, to carry the garrocha until the horse gets accustomed to seeing it in his vision, hearing it drag, and going underneath the pole.

-I start riding with the garrocha by accomplishing the same right-hand circle and exercises as on my two-leg horse.
-Now however, you have a head, neck, rib cage, and rump, plus four legs of which to be aware.
+Riding with the Garrocha I start riding with the garrocha by accomplishing the same right-hand circle and exercises that I did on my two-leg horse.
+Now however, you have a head, neck, rib cage, and rump, plus four legs of which to be aware!
 Feel, timing, and balance are about to kick-in!
-You may want to have another human on the ground help you in holding and a little dragging of the pole to begin with, until you horse is accustomed.

 The rest is up to you and your horse.
 The patterns and combination of maneuvers should have a flow, which requires picturing and patience on your part.
 See the movement, set it up, and wait until the horse finds it.
-Soon you will be adding to the basic movements I have suggested above, and truly dancing with your horse.
+Soon you will be adding to the basic movements I have suggested, and truly dancing with your horse.
 I highly recommend watching some video of quality garracho work, such as Jesus Morales.
 These will give you many other ideas and truly will inspire any aspiring horseman.